 Brandel Chamblee has called St Andrews the best course in the world, and he seems to have a genuine and sophisticated appreciation for its merits.
 (And, unlike me, he has played it many times over many years.)
 Back in 2015, his devotion to the Old Course prompted him to call on the governing bodies to take action:

 He would likely argue that the Old Course has evolved throughout its history, and that those who insist on halting that process are reactionary and unimaginative.
-Since he takes pride in his research, he probably knows that St Andrews added bunkers for the 1905 Open in response to the advent of the rubber-core Haskell ball, and that no less an architectural authority than John Low endorsed these alterations.
+Since he does his research, he probably knows that St Andrews added bunkers for the 1905 Open in response to the advent of the rubber-core Haskell ball, and that no less an architectural authority than John Low endorsed these alterations.
 Perhaps Chamblee would see all of this as evidence that past custodians of the Old Course, and of the game more broadly, were more forward-looking than the purists of today.

 The flaws in this thinking become clear when you consider that those who made the 1905 changes preserved what had been the soul of the Old Course’s strategy since the mid-1800s: its width.
 Today, if the R&A and the Links Trust wish to continue using St Andrews as a professional tournament venue, they can’t keep it wide.
 They can’t make the course any longer, and they have nowhere to put new bunkers, so they can only make the playing corridors narrower.
-I trust that’s not the kind of architectural innovation Chamblee has in mind.
+I hope that’s not the kind of architectural “innovation” Chamblee has in mind.

 To be fair, he doesn’t simply hate strategic golf architecture.
 In fact, he admires the work of Bill Coore and Ben Crenshaw, Tom Doak, and Gil Hanse.
 He just doesn’t think those architects understand how to test elite golfers.
 At the core of Chamblee’s position is a conviction that pros and amateurs play such different games that they can’t possibly be challenged by the same courses.